Russian markets unnerved by post-election fallout

 There was also market concern over continuing capital outflows from Russia -- a symptom of waning investor confidence that has caused funding strains in the local banking sector -- that could be exacerbated if Putin ramps up government spending to placate dissatisfied voters.

-Russian capital flight could exceed $80 billion (51.2 billion pounds) this year and even hit $85 billion, acting Finance Minister Anton Siluanov said on Monday, as nervous Russians continue to send money abroad ahead of the 2012 presidential election.
+Russian capital flight could exceed $80 billion this year and even hit $85 billion, acting Finance Minister Anton Siluanov said on Monday, as nervous Russians continue to send money abroad ahead of the 2012 presidential election.

-Russian sovereign eurobonds lost 0.9 percent, according to the JP Morgan EMBI+ index, as yield spreads over benchmark U.S. Treasuries widened by 6 basis points to 281 basis points.
+Russian sovereign eurobonds lost 0.9 percent, according to the JP Morgan EMBI+ index, as yield spreads over benchmark U.S. Treasurys widened by 6 basis points to 281 basis points.

 (Additional reporting by Maya Dyakina and Jennifer Rankin)